 Gathering relevant medical information before your appointment helps streamline the consultation process.
 You should bring a list of current prescriptions, as well as over-the-counter supplements and vitamins.
 Your oral surgeon needs to know about any allergies, previous surgeries, and medical conditions such as diabetes or heart disease.
 If your dentist referred you for oral surgery procedures, bring any X-rays, scans, or referral notes they provided.

 Insurance information should come with you as well.
-Understanding your coverage beforehand helps you plan financially for your procedure.
+Understanding your coverage beforehand helps you plan financially for your procedure, and reviewing our overview of whether dental implants are covered by insurance ahead of time can help you know what questions to ask.
 Write down questions you want to ask during the consultation so you don’t forget important concerns once you’re in the office.

 What Happens During the Appointment